 - 1. A minimum of fourteen (14) Carnegie high school units - 2.
 An overall 3.0 grade point average on a 4.0 scale or better on all high school courses as documented by an official high school transcript - 3.
 An unconditional letter of recommendation from the high school principal and/or guidance counselor - 4.
 Application for admission to Coahoma Community College - 5.
-Adult immunization record - 6.
 A copy of social security card